 System Flow Diagram

-Connecting service users (homeless people) from one shelter with the service users of other shelter.
-The dotted lines are showing the traditional flow.
-This is resolved by the Opening Door App and made the flow shorter and easier for users.
+After they get a home, the steps involved to swap shelters is a long process (dotted lines, shown in the system flow diagram below).
+It is connecting service users (homeless people) from one shelter with the service users of other shelter directly without involving case workers.
+This is resolved by the Opening Door App and made the flow shorter and convenient for users (solid lines).

 After designing flows and sketches on white board and paper, we came up with low fidelity wireframes.
 This shows a happy-flow of a user and not an end to end flow.
 Also, we kept the edge cases for later versions, sticking to MVP for now.